 CDFW is California's Trustee Agency for fish and wildlife resources and holds those resources in trust by statute for all the people of the State.
 (Fish & G. Code, §§ 711.7, subd. (a) & 1802; Pub.
 Resources Code, § 21070; CEQA Guidelines § 15386, subd. (a).)
 CDFW, in its trustee capacity, has jurisdiction over the conservation, protection, and management of fish, wildlife, native plants, and habitat necessary for biologically sustainable populations of those species.
 (Id., § 1802.)
-Similarly, for purposes of CEQA, CDFW is charged by law to provide, as available, biological expertise during public agency environmental review efforts, focusing specifically on Projects and related activities that have the potential to adversely affect fish and wildlife resources.
+Similarly, for purposes of CEQA, CDFW is charged by law to provide, as available, biological expertise during public agency environmental review efforts, focusing specifically on projects and related activities that have the potential to adversely affect fish and wildlife resources.
 CDFW is also submitting comments as a Responsible Agency under CEQA (Pub.
 Resources Code, § 21069; CEQA Guidelines, § 15381).
 CDFW expects that it may need to exercise regulatory authority as provided by the Fish and Game Code.
-As
+As proposed, for example, the Project may be subject to CDFW's lake and streambed alteration regulatory authority.
+(Fish & G. Code, § 1600 et seq.)
+Likewise, to the extent implementation of the Project as proposed may result in "take" as defined by State law of any species protected under the California Endangered Species Act (CESA) (Fish &

-CEQA is codified in the California Public Resources Code in section 21000 et seq.
+1 CEQA is codified in the California Public Resources Code in section 21000 et seq.
 The "CEQA Guidelines" are found in Title 14 of the California Code of Regulations, commencing with section 15000.